lancs-gridpp/gridmon/README.md

 All node names must be unique.
 All interface names must be unique.

+A `sites` top-level map entry may exist, with site names as keys.
+Each value is also a map in which the sole key `domains` is recognized.
+Its value is an array of domain names associated with the site.

+A `site_groups` top-level map entry may exist, with a site groups name as keys.
+Each value is an array of site names or group names belonging to the site.

 Interfaces are pinged every minute.
 If a response is obtained, an `ip_ping_milliseconds` gauge is generated, and the `ip_up` gauge has the value `1`.
 Otherwise, `ip_up` is `0`, and no `ip_ping_milliseconds` metric is generated.